We may earn money when you click on links to our partners. Advertiser Disclosure

 What markets does Rippling serve?

 With its integrated HR cloud and IT cloud, Rippling is great for small tech companies that need global payroll support.
-Rippling can serve small businesses is any industry, but it specifically highlights industries like tech, retail, nonprofits, restaurants, healthcare, manufacturing, and more on its website.
+Rippling can serve small businesses in any industry, but it’s specifically geared toward industries like tech, retail, nonprofits, restaurants, healthcare, manufacturing, and more.

 Read our full Rippling Review.